-- (a) Any contract under which goods and/or services are procured from countries other than the eligible source countries for the implementation of the project will be eligible for financing under the Loan if the combined costs of such goods and/or services are less than 50 percent of the price of the said contract. - (b) A firm or an organization which has been engaged by the Borrower to provide consulting services for the preparation related to procurement for or implementation of a project, and any of its associates/affiliates (inclusive of parent firms), shall be disqualified from working in any other capacity on the same project (including bidding relating to any goods and services for any part of the project).
-Only in special cases and only with clear justification, and after taking into account all aspects and circumstances, may the BANK and the Borrower agree to permit a firm and/or its associates/affiliates (inclusive of parent firms) to be invited to bid on a project financed by ODA Loans of the BANK as a Contractor, when it is also employed on the same project as a consultant. - (c) The provisions of paragraph (b) of this Section also apply to Contractors who lend, or temporarily second, their personnel to firms or organizations which are engaged in consulting services for the preparation related to procurement for or implementation of the project, if the personnel would be involved in any capacity on the same project.
+- (1) A firm or an organization which has been engaged by the Borrower to provide consulting services for the preparation related to procurement for or implementation of a project, and any of its associates/affiliates (inclusive of parent firms), shall be disqualified from working in any other capacity on the same project (including bidding relating to any goods and services for any part of the project).
+Only in special cases and only with clear justification, and after taking into account all aspects and circumstances, may JICA and the Borrower agree to permit a firm and/or its associates/affiliates (inclusive of parent firms) to be invited to bid on a project financed by Japanese ODA Loans as a Contractor, when it is also employed on the same project as a consultant. - (2) The provisions of paragraph (1) of this Section also apply to Contractors who lend, or temporarily second, their personnel to firms or organizations which are engaged in consulting services for the preparation related to procurement for or implementation of the project, if the personnel would be involved in any capacity on the same project.